TylorS/typed/readme.md

 - [Path](./packages/path) - Type-safe DSL for working with [path-to-regexp](https://github.com/pillarjs/path-to-regexp)
 - [Route](./packages/route) - Effect-based abstraction for describing a Route built on `Path`
 - [Router](./packages/router) - Fx-based abstraction for routing with `Route`
+- [Vite Plugin](./packages/vite-plugin) - Vite plugin for building CSR and SSR applications with Effect and the packages above.

+## Example

+There is currently one toy example in the example directory which will showcase the way our vite plugin works.

 ## Upcoming